 Marlene served on the board and was a regular contributor to Dream Network Journal for nearly two decades.
 Her column, “Dream Times,” appeared there and in the North Kitsap Herald.
 You can visit her blog, www.thedreamplace.wordpress.com, that contains inspirational true stories and reflections from her life.

-Her inspirational novel, The Rainbow Watchers, to be released in the fall of 2018, is spiritual fiction based on a true NDE (near-death experience) that explores the possibilities life has to offer on both sides of the veil.
+Her inspirational novel, The Rainbow Watchers, released in the fall of 2018, is spiritual fiction based on a true NDE (near-death experience) that explores the possibilities life has to offer on both sides of the veil.
 To learn more, visit www.therainbowwatchers.com

 Marlene holds a B.A. degree in Art History from the University of California, Santa Barbara and an M.A. in Art Therapy from Marylhurst University.
 A member and affiliate of IASD since 1984.